eclipse-vertx/vert.x/BUILD_README.md

 ### Prerequisites

-Maven 3.2.x
+* Maven 3.2.x

-## To build a distro

-See the Vert.x stack project: https://github.com/vert-x3/vertx-stack
+* JDK 1.8+

+### Regular build

+    mvn clean install

-## To run tests
+### To run tests

     mvn test

-## To run a specific test
+To run a specific test

     mvn test -Dtest=<test_name/pattern>

+### Coverage build

+To collect code coverage data, you need to launch the build with:

+    mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent package -Pcoverage

+### Imports in IDE

+To import the sources in your IDE, just import the project as a Maven project.
+However, check that:

+*  `src/main/generated` is marked as a source directory
+*  `target/generated-test-sources/test-annotations` is marked as a test source directory

+This second directory is generated during the `test-compile` phase:

+    mvn test-compile

+### To build a distro

+See the Vert.x stack project: https://github.com/vert-x3/vertx-stack and more specifically the `stack-manager`.